comprobo25/comprobo25.github.io/assignments/broader_impacts.md

 * Is this robot one that you would be interested in talking about with your peers in this class?
 * Does this robot exist in an industry or environment that you also want to learn more about; or is it manufactured / maintained by a company / person you'd like to know more about?
 * When you think about this robot, do any strong feelings (positive or negative) come up for you?
-Since this is a computation-oriented class; does this robot feature "intelligent" behaviors?
+* Since this is a computation-oriented class; does this robot feature "intelligent" behaviors?

-Once you have selected your robot, create an artifact that examines the following:
+Once you have selected your robot, create an artifact to share with the class and instructor team that examines the following:

 * **Introduce the robot** -- e.g., what is it called, what does it look like, who makes it?
 * **Explain the robot** -- e.g., what does it do? where does it do it? what goal does the entity that makes it have?